rbaihis/microservice_architecture/README.md

   - #### Enterprise service-bus uses logic:
     - requires consideration (tight coupling issue)
     - why: information that is included in the service-bus is really part of the bounded context and you re violating that bounded context phylosofy of micro services by trying to take some of that contexts , externalizing it in an other moving part when we re trying to break the coupling between the moving part in the architecture here to create the shared "nothing kind of architecture".

+## Data consistency is difficult in Ms-Architecture :
+  - achieving data consistency in micro service is quite complex, it requires a careful though